timm/shortr/README.md

 Because Lua is fun to write
 and [easy to learn](https://learnxinyminutes.com/docs/lua/).

+Because
 LUA
 supports multiple programming methods, including procedural, object-oriented, functional, and data-driven programming.
 You can also use it to wite you own [domain-specific alnguages](https://www.lua.org/wshop11/luaws11_ag.pdf).

-More importantly, for teaching, it installs, very quickly, on most platforms so, when you try to copy it in  another language, this code serves as an executable specification.
-Students like that since it gives them an oracle against which they can test their code.
+Because LUA is great for teaching since it LUA installs, very quickly, on most platforms.
+This means that this code can serve as an executable specification that students can use to check the output of their own code.

 <br clear=all><hr>